BeAPI/bash-collection/http-auth/README.md

 - Make sure the .htpasswd file is stored in a location not accessible from the web
 - Ensure proper file permissions are set on both .htaccess and .htpasswd files
 - Use bcrypt encryption when possible for better security
+- Be careful when allowing IP addresses to bypass authentication, as IP addresses can be spoofed

 ## Troubleshooting